-♦ Getting started

-Is my horse or pony overweight?
+Getting started Is my horse or pony overweight?

-The image above shows a sports horse with a fat score of 3.
+The image above shows a sports horse with a fat score of 3 on a 5 point scale.

 Body Fat Scoring, also known as Body Condition Scoring, provides images that you can compare your horse or pony to.
 At Dengie we use the 0-5 scale, a copy of the chart can be found on page 30 of this guide.